-During the year, we have completed a material flow analysis for all our facilities2), including input flows to our systems in terms of materials, chemicals and energy as well as output flows in terms of products, packaging material, waste and emissions to air and water flows.
+We have completed a material flow analysis for all our facilities2), including input flows to our systems in terms of materials, chemicals and energy as well as output flows in terms of products, packaging material, waste and emissions to air and water flows.
 The results of this analysis have led us to conclude that emissions to air and water flows from our facilities are low and within limits of requirements set in our environmental permits.
 Potential issues that could arise in our regular risk assessments are handled as part of our local environmental management.

 The results have also led us to conclude that, as for our Groupwide focus on environmental issues other than greenhouse gases, we focus on reducing waste generated in our own operations.
 We have set Group-common targets for waste at our own facilities as well as treatment of this waste.
 One target is to keep total waste volumes constant at the same time as, according to projections, production volumes increase for the majority of our product categories.
-Other targets aim to push waste up the waste hierarchy, away from landfill and towards recovery and recycling, as well as to reduce hazardous
+Other targets aim to push waste up the waste hierarchy, away from landfill and towards recovery and recycling, as well as to reduce hazardous waste.

-In addition to set targets, we continue to work to reduce the use of packaging material and other materials associated with our products.
-We look for alternative materials that are partly renewable and/or recycled, and with lower carbon intensity, and we continue to look into possibilities to increase the recycling rate for packaging material at the end of product life.
+We continuously work on reducing the use of packaging material and other materials associated with our products by looking for alternative materials that are partly renewable and/or recycled, and with lower carbon intensity.
+We are also looking into the possibilities of increasing the recycling rate for packaging material at the end of product life.